 ecause you serve the Government, you should always conduct yourself in a manner that is above ethical reproach.
 So, even if there is no financial conflict of interest, your outside relationships may at times raise questions in the public's mind about how fair you can be while working on a particular committee matter.
-For example, "appearance" concerns may arise when you are asked to work on a committee matter that you know may affect a member of your household or your former employer or client.
-In general, you should be alert for situations wherewill be specifically affected by your committee's activities.
-In some cases, it may be appropriate for you not to work on a certain committee matter because of appearance concerns.
+For example. "appearance" concerns may arise when you are asked to work on a committee matter that you know may affect a member of your household or your former employer or client.
+In general, you should be alert for situations where-